espresso/espresso/Workflow.md

 end
 ```

-Callbacks will be executed in the order was added.<br/>
+Callbacks will be executed in the order was added.<br>
-To change the calling order, use :priority option.<br/>
+To change the calling order, use :priority option.<br>
 The callback with highest priority will run first.

  **Example:** - Making sure this will run before any other hooks by setting priority to 1000(with condition there are no hooks with higher priority)